Rwanda Climate

 Looking ahead

-Meteo Rwanda forecasts that the first ten days of May 2026 will bring rainfall within the normal range for the season, with amounts expected to vary between 28 mm and 105 mm nationwide.
+Meteo Rwanda forecasts that the first ten days of May 2026 will bring rainfall within the normal range for the season, varying between 28 mm and 105 mm nationwide.

 Generated by Gemini from climate data and web sources